wildfly/quickstart/jax-rs-client/README.md

 Prerequisites
 -----------

-This quickstart depends on the deployment of the 'helloworld-rs' quickstart for its test.
+IMPORTANT: This quickstart depends on the deployment of the 'helloworld-rs' quickstart for its test.
 Before running this quickstart, see the [helloworld-rs README](../hellworld-rs/README.html) file for details on how to deploy it.

 You can verify the deployment of the `helloworld-rs` quickstart by accessing the following content: